Syllabus for ITS-130

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

-Be sure to reference the Final Project area of the course website for full requirements and details.
+For full details and requirements, please reference the Final Project area of the course website.
 Consult the Course Calendar for due dates.

 Your grade in the course will be determined as follows: